NRLC Logo

 World-class Benefits

-Railroad careers include best-in-class health care plans and generous retirement benefits at a lower cost than those most American workers receive
+Railroad careers include best-in-class health care plans and generous retirement benefits at a lower cost than those most American workers receive.
+Employees’ 2026 health care premiums are about $308/month, well below the national average of more than $500/month for employer-provided family coverage.

 Unlocking Potential